conradakunga/Blog/_posts/2025-11-06-how-to-log-complex-objects-with-serilog.md

     - .NET
 ---

-When it comes to logging, the de facto standard is the Serilog library.
+When it comes to logging, the de facto standard is the [Serilog](https://serilog.net/) library.

-This works using the concepts of **sinks**, which are **targets** to which you send your log data.
+This works using the concepts of [sinks](https://github.com/serilog/serilog/wiki/provided-sinks), which are **targets** to which you send your log data.

 The most common sinks are